 At a meeting held in Woodbury, Connecticut on March 25, 1783, 10 clergymen concerned with providing for the future of the Episcopal Church named Samuel Seabury to be the first bishop of the new United States of America.
 Seabury was born near New London on November 30, 1729 and had lived in Connecticut for most of his life — except for several turbulent years during the American Revolution when he fled to a more Loyalist-friendly part of New York because of his outspoken opposition to American independence.

-Seabury had been ordained as a minister of the Anglican Church, which still had ties to the Episcopal church.
-And since there had never been an Anglican bishop in America, and a bishop was needed to consecrate Seabury as a bishop, Seabury sailed for England.
-There, he ran headfirst into a politically problematic technicality: the Church of England determined that it could not proceed with the consecration because the ceremony required taking an oath of allegiance to King George III.
-For Seabury, as a citizen of the new United States, such an oath was simply out of the question.
+Seabury had been ordained as a minister of the Anglican Church, which still had ties to the Episcopal church, and whose organizational structure was based around leadership by bishops.
+Since there had never been an Anglican bishop in America, and a bishop was needed to consecrate Seabury as bishop of the American church, Seabury sailed for England where he ran headfirst into a politically problematic technicality: the Church of England determined that it could not proceed with the consecration because the ceremony required taking an oath of allegiance to King George III.
+For Seabury, a citizen of the new United States, such an oath was simply out of the question.

 Shirley Carter Hughson, “Samuel Seabury, the First American Bishop,” AnglicanHistory.org